BJP governs just 35 per cent of India when compared to 71 per cent in 2017

 BJP will continue serving, raising people-centric issues: PM Modi on J'khand loss

-Political watchers believe that the BJP may have to reconsider its tactic of backing leaders from non-dominant communities in assembly elections, as consolidation of Jat, Maratha and tribal votes against it is seen to be one of the reasons behind its below par performance in Haryana, Maharashtra and Jharkhand respectively.
+Political watchers believe that the BJP may have to reconsider its tactic of backing leaders from non-dominant communities in assembly elections, as consolidation of Jat, Maratha and tribal votes against it are seen to be one of the reasons behind its below-par performance in Haryana, Maharashtra and Jharkhand respectively.

 Opposition parties did much better than expected in Haryana and Maharashtra, even though the BJP emerged as the single largest party in both the states even while losing many seats compared to its previous tally.